A-Alviento/seg-2-bard-caption/README.md

 # Seg2Bard-Caption

-This projects implements Segment Anything Model (SAM), Blip-2 and Bard to provide detailed and accurate descriptions of images
+This project combines the capabilities of the Segment Anything Model (SAM), Blip-2, and Bard to generate accurate and detailed descriptions of images.

 ## Getting Started

-Note: This project was tested and ran on an M1 Macbook.
-Python=3.8 was used. <br><br>
+This project has been tested and run on an M1 Macbook using Python 3.8.
+Please ensure your system meets these requirements before proceeding.

-### Prerequisites and Installations
+### Prerequisites and Installation

-1. First, clone repository:
+1. Start by cloning the repository:
 ```
 git clone https://github.com/A-Alviento/seg-2-bard-caption
 cd seg-2-bard-caption
-pip install -e
+pip install -e .
 ```
-2. Next, install the following:
+2. Next, install the required packages:
 ```
 pip install torch torchvision torchaudio
 pip install opencv-python pycocotools matplotlib onnxruntime onnx